When I was running a multiple 7-figure digital marketing agency, I made many mistakes that'd I need to fix.

 In some sense, every time I launch a book on Product Hunt, I'm giving away the playbook to outsource the work I do to other freelancers.
 It's one of the most underrated strategies for building your freelance digital marketing business.

-My Favorites Tools to Organize a Digital Marketing Campaign
+My Favorites Tools to Organize a Digital Marketing Strategy

 It's the best communication channel to sync with all your clients who probably also use Slack.
 Moreover, it's fantastic for managing your own team.